GASH962408/GASH962408/README.md

 # 💫About Me :
 🔭 I’m currently working on my github page : https://GASH962408

-🌱 I’m currently learning : Ruby on Rails
+🌱 I’m currently learning : Angular

   👯 I’m looking for a Job as a Full Stack Developer